jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Pedestrians (27)
-Similarly to the previous picture, the details of the man are not as well captured and will make it more challenging for the next layers to learn an invariance
+Similarly to the previous picture, the details of the man are not as well captured and will make it more challenging for the next layers to learn an invariance.
+The classifier fails here.

 ![alt text][fm-27-input]